jsakamoto/Toolbelt.Blazor.HotKeys/README.md

 ## Supported Blazor versions

-"Blazor WebAssembly App (client-side) HotKeys" ver.7.x supports Blazor WebAssembly App version **3.0.0 preview 9.**
+"Blazor WebAssembly App (client-side) HotKeys" ver.8.x supports Blazor WebAssembly App version **3.1.0 preview 1, or later.**

 ## How to install and use?